 Other Halong Bay Activities

 Besides cruising, swimming and kayaking in Halong Bay, biking and hiking are popular on Cát Bà National Park, one of the biggest islands and home of the endangered langur.
 Kayaking can be part of an afternoon activity or be organized over a couple of days.
 Rock climbers will love the islands’ tall and challenging cliffs while scuba divers will love the calm and turquoise waters of the Bay.
 Helicopter tours and parasailing are also available for bird’s view.

 Spring and Fall are the best time to go though Summer will still be enjoyable.
 Winter is best avoided given the Northern location of the Bay.
 With high humidity, the cold of Winter can be truly disagreeable.

 Choice of Boat

-From just a day cruise to multiple nights on the Bay, numerous cruises are available for all costs, from budget to luxury, with a various number of activities included.
+From just a day cruise to multiple nights, how to choose your Halong Bay cruise depends on your expectations as they are available at different costs and amenities, from budget to luxury, with a various number of activities included.
 Other also offer sunrise yoga on the sundeck, Vietnamese cooking classes, and onsite spa and massage.
 I would not recommend a day cruise as the drive from and to Hanoi would take most of the day.
 A multi-day cruise, though more expensive, allows for a better experience of Halong Bay.
 We booked our cruise directly ourselves but as the former Director of Content Marketing at Viator.com, I would recommend their Halong Bay cruises.
 This is an affiliate link, which means we receive a percentage if you make a purchase using this link.
 Our opinion is our own and is not impacted by this affiliate link.